jinghuazhao/physalia/README.md

 NB .gitconfig functions like ssh in the sense that login with username/password is rarely necessary.

-Efforts are highly welcome for this site's enrichment as a long-term project, to be used as templates for many other traits.
+Efforts are highly welcome for the site's enrichment as a long-term project, to be used as a framework for other traits.

 ## How to contribute (adapted from [Apress](https://github.com/apress))